occopus/docs/sphinx/source/tutorial-bigdata-ai.rst

 #.
 Testing with Jupyter Notebook

    The Jupyter notebook's web interface can be access via ``http://<SparkMasterIP>:8888``.
-Here, you can upload and run Jupyter notebooks.
+Here, you can upload and run Jupyter notebooks and try out the prepared demo notebook.

    .. note::